NASA-JSC-Robotics/clr_ws/src/clr_sim_demos/clr_behavior_pick_and_place_demo/README.md

 The behavior tree executor provides ROS service to list all of the available trees, and a ROS action to execute the registered trees.

-To get the list of all available tree:
+To get the list of all available trees:
 ```bash
 ros2 service call /get_loaded_trees btcpp_ros2_interfaces/srv/GetTrees "{}"
 ```